regen-network/regen-ledger/rfcs/README.md

 proposals and specifications that warrant a more structured process.

-It's common that general requirements for new features or modules on Regen Ledger may begin being discussed as a github issue, github discussion, or on non-github platforms such as the [community forum](http://forum.regen.network).
+It's common that general requirements for new features or modules on Regen Ledger may begin being discussed as a GitHub issue, GitHub discussion, or on non-GitHub platforms such as the [community forum](http://forum.regen.network).
 For larger features that have a reasonable amount of architectural complexity, RFCs are encouraged as a mechansim for aligning on a technical approach to a given